 When the heat becomes intolerable, all you can think of is increasing your comfort using your HVAC system.
 Unfortunately, as much as your air conditioning unit provides relief, it can also disturb your budget (not if you have a smart AC controller that can save you up to 25% energy).
 Here’s where ceiling fans for energy-efficient cooling come into play.

 They are much cheaper, and cooling with ceiling fans consumes way less energy as compared to your air conditioner.

 One point of concern is, do ceiling fans cool a room?
 While it may feel like they are cooling, they don’t have the ability to actually bring down the temperature.

 Also, if you live in an extreme climate area, only a ceiling fan won’t suffice.
-Read on to find out how you can make the most out of your ceiling fan and set the best direction for summer.
+Read on to find out how you can and set the best direction for summer.